ddtltaipei/ddvhface/README.md

 Facial expression weighting values: We use TrueDepth API technologies, ARKit, to capture the movement of the actor’s facial expression and therefore drive the virtual human with the similar moves.
 None of the information collected by the TrueDepth API ever leaves the user’s system.
 We do not share information with third parties, do not store or process in any other way the data which we accessed and used via TrueDepth API.

-We do not collect any other personally identifiable information other  the above mentioned facial expression weighting values.
+We do not collect any other personally identifiable information than the above mentioned facial expression weighting values.

 **Log Data**